 Toward the end of your college career, it is likely that you will experience feelings of nostalgia and sadness.
 Let’s face it, college is really hard but it is also one of the best times of your life.
 You meet new friends, have a ton of fun, learn new things, and grow into your own person.
 After a few years, your college town may feel more like home to you than where you’re originally from which can make it hard to say goodbye.
 It may be difficult to move on to the next chapter of your life if your friends are still back at school and you have a fear of missing out on things.

 Start paying back loans sooner

-Of course if you took out student loans, which most people do, there is a limited grace period before you have to start paying them back.
+Of course, if you took out student loans, which most people do, there is a limited grace period before you have to start paying them back.
 Depending on your financial situation, this may or may not be an issue.
-Regardless, the sooner you walk across the stage, the sooner you have to start paying money back that you borrowed and that’s just not a fun time.
+Regardless, the sooner you walk across the stage, the sooner you have to start paying the money back that you borrowed and that’s just not a fun time.
 All the more reason to start saving your money now in case you do want to take a break from working.
 That way you’ll have a cushion to fall back on once you have to start paying back loans.

 Younger When Joining the Workforce

-It can be hard enough joining the work force as a four year graduate and possibly being the youngest one at the office, so graduating a year or a semester early could potentially be even more difficult.
+It can be hard enough joining the workforce as a four-year graduate and possibly being the youngest one at the office, so graduating a year or a semester early could potentially be even more difficult.
 That is not to say that your age should affect your perception of yourself and your potential, but starting your first job always has a learning curve.
 Additionally, if you haven’t allotted yourself enough time to gain experience during college you may have a steeper learning curve than someone who has taken more time to graduate and develop their skills.

 Use College Raptor’s free match tool to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid from schools around the country!